nirantbendale/Job-Shop-Scheduling-Task/README.md

-#  Technical Challenge: Job Shop Scheduling for MJM Marine
+#  Technical Challenge: Job Shop Scheduling Task

 ## Problem: To schedule and return the most optimised solution for scheduling the 6 jobs carried out by 4 teams where there is only 1 team working on a single job at a time and the teams can start working on a different job immediately